Hong-King/Simulation-of-Human-Reaching-with-a-Robot-Arm/README.md

 ## 3 Summary

-* We use a 6-DOF robot arm to simulate the human arm.
+* We use a 7-DOF robot arm to simulate the human arm.

-* We developed a demo version of a 3-DOF robot arm.

 * We use forward kinematics and inverse kinematics to control the movement of robot arms.

 * We use the Sigmoid function to simulate the human attention shift.

-* We plan to use quintic polynomial interpolation to implement the velocity profile similar.
+* We use the quintic polynomial interpolation to implement the velocity profile similar.

 > reference